| A Highland Woman Hast Thou seen her, great Jew,who art called the One Son of God?

 prudently in my pocket?

-I did not take a cross’s death
+I did not take a cross’s deathin the hard extremity of Spain

 and how then should I expect